Hugh Wilson (director): Career

 His biggest film hit after Police Academy came in 1996 with The First Wives Club.
 The film became a surprise box-office success following its North American release, eventually grossing $181,490,000 worldwide, mostly from its domestic run, despite receiving mixed reviews, and developed a cult following particularly among middle-aged women.
 For its stars, including Bette Midler, Goldie Hawn and Diane Keaton, the actresses' highest-grossing project of the decade helped revitalize their careers in film and television.

-In 2001, Wilson and John Grisham teamed up to make Mickey, an independent movie about little league baseball.
+In 2003, Wilson and John Grisham teamed up to make Mickey, an independent movie about little league baseball.

-Personal life
+Personal life and death

 Wilson married Charters Smith in 1979, with whom he had five children.
 Daughter Caroline Charters Wilson is an actress and singer.
 Wilson moved to Virginia in 1992 and sometimes taught screenwriting at the University of Virginia.
-He was a Roman Catholic.
+Wilson was a Roman Catholic.

 Wilson died on January 14, 2018, in Charlottesville, Virginia, at the age of 74 of lung cancer and emphysema.